plmercereau/nhs-jobs/README.md

 - See the [generated composable](https://github.com/plmercereau/nhs-jobs/blob/main/src/graphql/generated.ts#L425)
 - Use the `useVacanciesTableQuery` [in a Vue composant](https://github.com/plmercereau/nhs-jobs/blob/main/src/pages/Home.vue#L166)

-## Use the Nhost JS SDK with Quasar and Apollo
+## Use the Nhost JS SDK with Quasar, Vite, and Apollo

 To use the Nhost JS SDK in a client-side rendered Quasar application is quite straight forward.
 As Quasar is based on Vue, we are using the standard [@nhost/vue library](https://docs.nhost.io/reference/vue), in addition to [@nhost/apollo](https://docs.nhost.io/reference/vue/apollo).